The 2018 winner of the annual T-Shirt Design Contest is Marybeth Canedy, of Jefferson.

 Canedy’s colorful design with a bright central pumpkin beautifully captures the sights and spirit of the Pumpkinfest festival held every year during Columbus Day weekend, this year from October 5-8.
 A scene of the buildings in Damariscotta and Newcastle viewed against the Damariscotta River dotted with sailboats is visible behind the giant pumpkin in Canedy’s winning design.

 The colors chosen for this year’s Pumpkinfest T-shirts are black, deep purple, and heather purple.
-The T-shirts, hoodies, and other Pumpkinfest gear will go into production very soon and will be available for sale, initially at Supplies Unlimited and at Hannaford Supermarket & Pharmacy of Damariscotta.
-T-shirts and hoodies also can be pre-ordered by emailing firstname.lastname@example.org indicating size(s) and color(s) desired.
+The T-shirts, hoodies, and other Pumpkinfest gear is available at Hannaford Supermarket & Pharmacy of Damariscotta, Main Street Grocery, Beach Plum Company at the Newcastle Bridge and Supplies Unlimited.
+T-shirts and hoodies also can be ordered by filling out the order form and emailing it to email@example.com

 There are many other opportunities for artists to be involved in Pumpkinfest, as all of the giant pumpkins in the area need to be turned into works of art during Pumpkinfest.
 If you are interested in lending your talents, please email firstname.lastname@example.org